 - Objective evaluation of the candidates

-The evaluation of role-based questions is done objectively by using J-unit testing or custom scoring, unlike subjective tests that are evaluated manually.
+The evaluation of the project-based questions is done objectively by using J-unit testing or custom scoring, unlike subjective tests that are evaluated manually.
 This ensures a faster and more objective evaluation.

 Refer the following topics for more information: